 RSO is mostly used for very serious conditions like cancer and is still completely unresearched from a scientific standpoint.

 This concentrate is manufactured without any solvents by using only pressure and heat to extract the cannabinoids and terpenes from the flower mass.

-Because of this rosin is considered purer than other extraction methods, because BHO and other solvent-based methods have to go through a process of removing the solvents from the concentrate end-product, which isn’t always 100% successful.
+Because of this, rosin is considered purer than most other concentrates—this is because BHO and other solvent-based methods have to go through a process of removing the solvents from the concentrate end-product, which isn’t always 100% successful.